Family of Mao Zedong: Children

-Mao's first and second daughters were left to local villagers because it was too dangerous to raise them while fighting the Kuomintang and later the Japanese.
 Their youngest daughter (born in early 1938 in Moscow after Mao separated) and one other child (born 1933) died in infancy.
 Two English researchers who retraced the entire Long March route in 2002–2003 located a woman whom they believe might well be one of the missing children abandoned by Mao to peasants in 1935.
 Ed Jocelyn and Andrew McEwen hope a member of the Mao family will respond to requests for a DNA test.

 Grandchildren

 Through his ten children, Mao became grandfather to twelve grandchildren, many of whom he never knew.
 He has many great-grandchildren alive today.
-One of his granddaughters is businesswoman Kong Dongmei, one of the richest people in China.
+One of his granddaughters is businesswoman Kong Dongmei.
 His grandson Mao Xinyu is a general in the Chinese army.
 Both he and Kong have written books about their grandfather.